fionncur/IDStools/docs/source/dbconverter.rst

  dbconverter
 #############

-Copy all data-entries from one database into another one
+Copy all data-entries from one database to another one.

 ********************
  Syntax dbconverter